BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: Conclusions and Future Directions

-In this work, we define four incremental settings for evaluating continual learning methods for graph data (graph CL) by identifying and decoupling four possible dimensions of changes, which are tasks, classes, domains, and time.
-Then, we apply the settings to node-, link-, and graph-level learning problems, and as a result, we provide \numscean benchmark scenarios from \numdata real-world datasets, which cover $12$ combinations of the four incremental settings and the three levels of problems.
-In addition, we propose \ourfw, a fool-proof and easy-to-use benchmark framework for implementation and evaluation of graph CL methods.
-We support numerically that our benchmark and framework are more extensive, rigorous, and usable than the previous ones for the same purpose.
-For reproducibility, we provide all source code required for reproducing the benchmark results and documents at \textbf{\supplelink}.
+In this work, we define four incremental settings for evaluating continual learning methods for graph data (graph CL) based on four dimensions of changes, which are tasks, classes, domains, and time.
+Then, we apply the settings to node-, link-, and graph-level learning problems.
+As a result, we provide \numscean benchmark scenarios from \numdata real-world datasets, which cover all $12$ combinations of the $4$ incremental settings and the $3$ levels of problems.
+In addition, we propose \ourfw, a fool-proof and easy-to-use benchmark framework for the implementation and evaluation of graph CL methods.
+Our benchmark results cover more extensive scenarios, CL methods, and evaluation metrics than the existing ones for graph CL, as summarized in Table~\ref{tab:coverage}.
+For reproducibility, we provide all source code required for reproducing the benchmark results and documents for users at \url{https://github.com/ShinhwanKang/BeGin}.

+A limitation of our work is the relatively small number of tasks compared to CL benchmarks in other domains, primarily due to the lack of rich labels in graph data (with a maximum of $257$ in the datasets we considered), while image datasets like ILSVRC2012 often have $1000$ or more classes~\citep{lopez2017gradient,rebuffi2017icarl}.
+Moreover, it is important to highlight that increasing the number of tasks for real-world graph datasets is not trivial without artificial manipulation of the datasets.
+Due to this difficulty, the number of tasks considered in previous studies of graph continual learning (ERGNN, CGNN, and CGLB) are only $41$, $9$, and $70$, respectively.
+In the future, we plan to update our framework and benchmarks as datasets with richer labels become available, enabling a broader exploration of graph continual learning.

+\begin{acks} This work was supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2022-0-00157 / RS-2022-II220157, Robust, Fair, Extensible Data-Centric Continual Learning) (No. RS-2024-00438638, EntireDB2AI: Foundations and Software for Comprehensive Deep Representation Learning and Prediction on Entire Relational Databases) (No. 2019-0-00075 / RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST)). \end{acks}